 Wastes, materials or substances defined or characterized as hazardous waste by the Federal Solid Waste Disposal Act, as amended, including the Resource Conservation and Recovery Act of 1976 (42 U.S.C.
 Section 6901, et seq.) as amended from time to time, or regulations promulgated thereunder;

-Waste, materials or substances defined or characterized from time to time as hazardous waste by the principal agencies of the State of California (including, without limitation, the Department of Health Services, the Department of Toxic Substances Control, the California Water Resources Control Board, and the California Integrated Waste Management Board) having jurisdiction over hazardous waste generated by facilities within the State, and pursuant to any other applicable governmental regulations;
+Waste, materials or substances defined or characterized from time to time as hazardous waste by the principal agencies of the State of California (including, without limitation, the Department of Health Services, the Department of Toxic Substances Control, the California Water Resources Control Board, and CalRecycle) having jurisdiction over hazardous waste generated by facilities within the State, and pursuant to any other applicable governmental regulations;

 Wastes, materials or substances, the storage, treatment, transportation or disposal of which is subject to regulation under the Toxic Substances Control Act, 15 U.S.C. §2601-2654, as amended from time to time, or regulations promulgated thereunder;